About Goldfish Plant

 - Use a well-draining potting mix composed of equal parts peat moss, perlite, and orchid bark.
 This mimics the plant’s natural epiphytic growing conditions and provides good aeration and moisture retention.

-Can I grow Goldfish Plant indoors
+Can I grow Goldfish Plant in my indoor space

 Difficulty